SCIInstitute/dSpaceX/preprocessor/README.md

 - (TODO) The interpolation models for design prediction.

 The JSON file needs to specify the location of the original data, including, the input parameters, the quantities of interest, and the design shape representation (usually these are images or volumes).
-Below we describe how to use the tool and the functionality a long with helpful examples.
+Below we describe how to use the tool and provide helpful examples.

 This README assumes you have already cloned the dSpaceX repository.